 I had told my friend, Chey Hillsgrove, I’d be joining him at the end of his cross country cancer ride.
 I had hoped to get their route and ride backward from Bremerton or Bainbridge, Island, until I found them.

-My friends, Dale & Kimber Polley were visiting in Seattle and Kimber wanted to take me to Chey (after some begging by me, I think).
-It worked out because while I envisioned we would encounter the riders on the road and I would start at that point, we left very early and they planned to leave very late.
-We arrived in Port Townsend before many of the riders did (they had home stay visits the night before).
+My friends, Dale & Kimber Polley were visiting in Seattle.
+Kimber wanted to take me to Chey (after some begging by me, I think).
+It worked out because while I envisioned we would encounter the riders on the road and I would start at that point, we left very early and Chey’s group planned to leave very late.
+We arrived in Port Townsend before many of the riders did (they had homestay visits the night before).

 I said hello to Chey then met Shelby Perkins.
 Shelby was a college classmate and soccer teammate of Jamie Roberts and it was good for both of us to meet someone who knew her.
 Riders and friends joined hands for a dedication circle.

 Words cannot explain what being part of a dedication circle means and I won’t try.
-Suffice it to say that my two highlights of a week of riding were meeting Alex and being in the dedication circle.
+Suffice it to say that my two highlights of a week of riding were meeting Alex Shepherd in Ashland, Oregon and being in the dedication circle.
 Neither involved riding.

 We rolled out as a group, apparently minus one.
 I was riding with Mike McDonald (Virginia Tech) and chatting about others.
 He told me Adrienne Rivera also goes to Va.
 Tech and I asked where she was.
 After looking around he said “missing.”

-Chey had dropped off to go find her.
-Ellie Stevens and Natalie Fischer and I waited and Natalie left cue clues for them on the paths.
+Chey had dropped back to go find her.
+Ellie Stevens, Natalie Fischer, and I waited.
+Natalie left cue clues for them on the paths.
 Once we got together the five of us rode as a group the rest of the day.

 At Mile 15 I pulled over long enough to raise my bike above my head to the bewilderment of the other riders.
 I just celebrated “Around the World” – 24,901.6 miles ridden cancer-free (started in 2010).